If you have a car loan, you’re required to make regular payments to pay off your loan over a certain time period.

 Advantages Of Making Extra Principal-Only Car Loan Payments

 As long as your lender allows it, designating an extra payment as a principal-only payment means 100% of the money will go directly toward your principal.
-Here are just a couple of perks of making principal-only payments:
+Here are the two main perks of making principal-only payments:

 Before you make a principal-only payment, consider the following potential drawbacks first:

-If you have other debts besides your car loan payments, such as credit cards, rent/mortgage, and personal loans, you should ensure these are paid before putting any extra money towards your car loan.
-Some of these other debts may come with high-interest rates, especially credit cards.
-If you have other high-interest debts that you’re still paying, you may want to dedicate that extra chunk of money to pay these debts off first before making a principal-only payment on a lower-interest car loan.
+- Less Money For Other High Interest Debts: If you have other debts besides your car loan payments, such as credit cards, rent/mortgage, and personal loans, you should ensure these are paid before putting any extra money towards your car loan.

 Principal-Only Payments Vs. Refinancing